ysyk2021/innovative-business-mindful-creativity-techniques-for-innovation-and-success-in-the-corporate-world/src/chapter-5-3.md

-# The Benefits of Adaptive Decision-Making for Improved Agility, Resilience, and Strategic Planning

 In today's rapidly changing business environment, agility, resilience, and strategic planning are essential for success.
 In this chapter, we will explore the benefits of adaptive decision-making and how it can improve these critical areas.